yeahhina/Portfolio/portfolio/public/data/pawandpixel.md

 ## Technologies Used

-- MySQL for managing and storing data.
+- PHPMyAdmin for managing and storing data.
 - PHP, HTML, CSS, JavaScript, and jQuery for building the web application.

 ## Additional Notes